Jonas Brothers to Perform at 2019 Billboard Music Awards

 This news will have fans burnin' up with anticipation...

 The Jonas Brothers are going to be performing at the 2019 Billboard Music Awards, E!
 News can exclusively reveal.
 Kevin, Joe and Nick Jonasare joining performers like Kelly Clarkson, Khalid and BTSat the MGM Grand Garden Arena in Las Vegas on Wednesday, May 1.
+The performance will be presented by Xfinity.

 Since their return to the music scene in February, the boy band has been dropping new songs to an outpouring of support.
 They returned with their hit single "Sucker" and quickly followed that up with the song "Cool" and they aren't letting up anytime soon.